mpdhavale/cheat_sheet/README.md

 ```

 ## Getting just the filename using awk field separator:
+NOTE: FS can be more than one character!!!
 ```
 ls -1 $PATH | awk 'BEGIN { FS = "/" } ; { print $NF }'
 ```

 ## Seeing if a particular column is null:
 ```